Application Profile: Meat & Poultry Processing

 - Equipment Sanitizing – Cutting tools, knives, and evisceration equipment requires regular cleaning.
 FDA approved temperatures must be maintained.

 - Paw Scalding – Chicken processor will scald chicken paws.
 Accurate temperature control is required to avoid “graying” the paw.

 - Wastewater Processing - Most facilities pre-treat the wastewater before discharging the water to the public sewer system.
 Sludge processing in digesters is common to break down organic solids and to produce methane for boiler energy supply.

 There are a number of challenges associated with conventional water heating methods:

-- Heat Exchangers often plug & foul which reduces reliability & processing times.
+- Heat Exchangers often plug and foul which reduces reliability & processing times.

 - Water flow constantly varies based on processing conditions & clean-up periods.

 - Processing plants must be able to demonstrate proper sanitizing temperatures are maintained to meet FDA approval.

 PSX Heater Solution – Inline Heating

 ProSonix’ unique method of steam injection utilizes an integral pneumatic actuator and a variable opening steam diffuser to deliver high velocity steam injection heating.
 We do not throttle or regulate steam pressure.
 This design offers a precise method of steam control through a choked flow